 There are also noncore vaccinations which may be given, depending on the circumstances (such as if the cat is a breeding cat, is it indoors only or allowed outside too) and location.

 The APVMA list non-core vaccinations as:

 Other vaccines may include rabies and feline infectious peritonitis (FIP).
-Rabies is considered a core vaccine in countries such as the United States of America, so check with your local veterinarian as to what vaccinations they recommend.
+Rabies is a core vaccine in countries such as the United States of America.
+Always check with your local veterinarian as to what vaccinations they recommend.

 Annual boosters are the subject of much-heated debate.
 Many believe it is not necessary to vaccinate every year, and in fact, this can put the cat at risk of vaccine-associated sarcoma (VAS).